 Just say ‘no’ – you do not have to say yes to every invitation or event that comes along – even if it might be fun to do.
 You don’t need to make excuses when you decline.
 A simple “We are not able to attend that evening” is fine.
 Scheduling time to not have plans is a splendid way to have some down time together.
 Treat that time like it’s written in stone; everyone can relax and re-charge.

 Plan now to make family time a priority.
-It doesn’t have to be elaborate, or costly, or take a long time.
+It doesn’t have to be elaborate, or costly, or take a lot of time.
 It does need to be intentional and involve talking and listening.
 Everyone will feel more connected and better prepared to take on what life brings next.

 There’s lots of talk about school readiness, but what does that really mean?